 Don’t make the mistake of providing for your pet in your will since probate could tie it up for months in court, but you could make mention of the existence of your pet trust in your will.

-If you would like more information about protecting your loved ones – including your pets — call our office today to schedule a time for us to sit down and talk.
+If you would like more information about protecting your loved ones – including your pets — call our Georgia Pet Planning Lawyers office today to schedule a time for us to sit down and talk.
 You can begin by calling our office today at 770-425-6060 to schedule a time for us to sit down and talk.
-Our Georgia Family Treasures Planning Session is worth $750 but is offered to readers of this blog for free.
-It is a two hour in-depth consultation with an attorney who concentrates his practice in estate planning for families with minor children.
+Our Georgia Family Treasures Planning Session is worth $600 but is offered to readers of this blog for free.
+It is an in-depth consultation with an attorney who concentrates his practice in estate planning for families.
 Call us today and mention this “PET CARE” article.